Removing Chicken Pox Scars: Gateway To Beautiful Skin

 Chickenpox Scar Removal Treatments

-Laser Resurfacing: Laser treatment for chickenpox scars is the most trusted method available in reputed skin clinics.
+Laser treatments for chickenpox scars are one of the most reliable methods available in reputed medspas such as Syra Aesthetics.
 In this procedure, the scar tissue is exposed to a medium or high-intensity energy beam.
 The dermatologists ensure that the intensity of the laser device is carefully controlled to avoid damaging the surrounding healthy skin tissue.
-The laser resurfacing treatment helps in lightening the old scar’s color, improving its sunken appearance, and making it less visible.
+The laser resurfacing treatment helps lighten the old scar’s color, improving its sunken appearance, and making it less visible.
 The upper layer of the skin is also removed by the laser, which further stimulates the growth of healthy skin.

-Microneedling Radiofrequency: Microneedling is one of the safest treatments available for chickenpox scars.
-In this procedure, radiofrequency energy is deposited in the deeper layers of the skin through tiny needles which trigger the production of collagen.
+Microneedling is one of the safest treatments available for chickenpox scars.
+In this procedure, radiofrequency energy is deposited in the deeper layers of the skin through tiny needles which trigger collagen production.
 The scar begins to elevate with the induction of new collagen beneath the skin.
 This method is combined with other techniques like laser resurfacing for longer-lasting results.

 • Chemical peeling is affordable